“I don’t eat no matter what… “

 But is there any good to OA?

 YES!
 Definitely.
 OA is a fellowship where you can find other folks struggling with the same issues that you are.
 One of the best things that you can do for recovery is get support and OA definitely has support.
-There are some amazing OA groups out there- where you will find smart, kind people who want to help you recovery spiritually and not make it all about the food.
+There are some amazing OA groups out there- where you will find smart, kind people who want to help you recover spiritually and not make it all about the food.
 There are some people who have life long amazing recovery in the rooms.
 Though I’ve seen people find pain in OA, I’ve also seen people find amazing recovery.
+There are some really amazing fellowships out there that don’t rely on food plans, or rigid rules.
 You have to find what works for you.
 As they say, take what you need and leave the rest.

 If you want to find some recovery in OA here are my suggestions- this is what I’ve seen that really helps people recover in OA.